ajay10233/dukannearbuy/dukan-near-me/src/app/api/README.md

 - Edit details for payment
 - User can change status to conflict in only 48 hours

+- favourite institutions for users
+- as soon as chat is completed show a popup for satisfied or not and then fill it with favourites
 # Backend Details

 This document provides an overview of how frontend developers can interact with the backend authentication system.